-I had some chili seeds left from last year, which might not work at all, but I wanted to give a try to plant them too.
+I had some chili seeds left from last year, which might not work at all, but I wanted to give them a try to plant those too.

 It only took a week when two of the pots with tomatoes had started to grow, see the image above!
-Now we are eagerly waiting for the rest to start grow.
+Now we are eagerly waiting for the rest to start growing.

 My recommendation is that when the vegetables have started to grow they should be moved to bigger pots after a while, so they have enough space to grow in.
 They will also need nutritious soil to become strong which in return likely will generate a good harvest.

 I think kids will learn that it takes time for both tomato and other seeds to grow and even more time before they can harvest.
 Kids also learn that they need to be patient before they see any results.
 Plants need to be taken care of.
 My kids love the responsibility I have given them to take care of their own plants.
 I hope they will keep their interest up until they can get the reward of eating tomatoes and potatoes they have grown themselves.

 In my opinion, planting seeds is an excellent way for kids to learn about the growth process and how things work in nature.

 You can also combine this experiment by reading books about it, which is one of the recommendations I share in my post “Why kids ask why“.
 I think it will help your kids to get an even better understanding of the process, and it will increase their vocabulary which is a great help in order to be able to find answers to their questions and to be able to describe them.